narfman0/angry-sun/pages/terminology.md

 * HB - Hammer Brother, they like to run marathons around the screen.
 * F# - Fort(ress), the dwelling of Boom Boom.
 * IL - Individual Level: Getting a single exit as fast as possible, regardless of whether or not it can be used in any full-game run.
 Sometimes has restrictions.
-* Macaroni & Cheese - Getting a clip/zip on your very first attempt.
-Most commonly refers to the 7-1 clip, but can also be used to refer to other clips as well.
+* Macaroni & Cheese - Getting 7-1 zip on your very first attempt
 * P-speed - The bar that fills up as mario runs, it makes him faster accordingly and allows for longer jumps.
 * P-heavy - A strat heavily reliant on a specific p-speed value to work.
 * TAS - Tool Assisted Speedrun, using a device to make a non-human only gameplay.